8 Best places to snorkel in cozumel

 If you came to Cozumel to snorkel real reef, coral walls, and see sea fans, turtles, the works you will be disappointed at El Cielo.
 For traditional snorkeling it’s unremarkable.
 That’s the honest version most blogs won’t write because El Cielo tours sell like crazy and generate tons of sales.
 Plus the fact that it photographs better than any actual reef does.

 But it earns a spot on the list because it’s the right call for one specific kind of travelers.
-Ot captivated me and my first time as a tourists and I’m glad I did it.
-Families with little ones who need a safe, shallow stop where everyone can stand up but mom day and even the grandparents can still enjoy themselves with food and bear click below to view and book this tour.
+It captivated me, my first time as a tourists and I’m glad I did it.
+Families with little ones who need a safe, shallow stop where everyone can stand up but mo,m dad and even the grandparents can still enjoy themselves with food and beer click below to view and book this tour.

 A girl in the water snorkeling with goggles showing a peace sign